This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 After your surgery:

 You are taken to a room where you can rest.
 You will have a splint, brace, or cast on your knee.
-This will protect the kneecap and stop it from moving while it heals.
-Healthcare providers will check on you often.
-A healthcare provider may remove the bandage soon after your surgery to check the area.
+This will protect your kneecap and limit movement so it can heal.
+Healthcare providers will watch you closely for any problems.
 Do not get out of bed until your healthcare provider says it is okay.
 When healthcare providers see that you are ready, you may be allowed to go home.
 If you are staying in the hospital, you will be taken to your room.